 - Your diver’s license or state ID to verify your identity.

-What makes a good brokerage account in 2020?
+What makes a good brokerage account?

 - Diverse set of investment options – Find a broker that offers the invest options you are interested investing in such as stocks, bonds, ETFs, options and mutual funds.